CletsyMedia/simple_shell/README.md

 - Command execution, a dance of logic AND(&&) and logic OR(||) operators.
 - Handling exit status, an epilogue to each act.

 Upon entering the realm of the Simple Shell, you possess the power to invoke command prompts, much akin to the familiar landscape of a standard shell.
-Here, a handful of illustrative examples:
+Here, a handful of illustrative examples.

+These examples illustrate how to utilize the Simple Shell's various features to interact with the command line, manipulate environment variables, and execute commands with ease.
+Explore and experiment within the shell to harness its full potential!

 ```sh
 $ ls -l